lino-framework/book/docs/dev/env.rst

 What is a project?
 ==================

-We use the word **project** for quite a lot of things.
-But for Lino developers they all have one thing in common: each project is a directory on your file system.
+The word **project** is used for quite a lot of things.
+There are many types of "projects".
+For example a **Django project** is a directory where you can invoke a :manage:`runserver`.
+It contains at least a :xfile:`settings.py` and usually a file :xfile:`manage.py`.

+But as a Lino contributor you are using :mod:`atelier`, a minimalistic command-line project management tool.
+Atelier projects have only one thing in
+common: each project is a directory on your file system.
 You "activate" a project by opening a terminal and changing to its directory.
 That's all.
 Almost all.
 Read on.

-There are different types of "projects".
-A **Django project** is where you can invoke a :manage:`runserver`.
-It contains at least a :xfile:`settings.py` and usually a file :xfile:`manage.py`.
-For **Atelier**, a project must contain at least a file :xfile:`tasks.py`.
+Almost every **atelier**  project also contains at least a file :xfile:`tasks.py`.

-An *Atelier project* can contain one or more *Django projects*.
+- One *atelier project* can contain one or more *Django projects*.
 - An atelier project usually corresponds to a public code repository (using Git or Mercurial).
 But you can have unpublished projects which have no repo at all.